Somalia affair: March 4 killing

 After Warrant Officer Marsh discovered the missing fuel pump, he suggested installing a large searchlight atop a tower to deter thieves.
 He was dismissed by Rainville, who suggested that the idea was not to deter thieves, but to catch them in the act using night vision.
 Rainville ordered that food and water be placed in a trailer at the south end of the compound, visible to Somalis walking past on the nearby road.
 Some soldiers alleged this constituted "bait", but Rainville later defended himself saying it had been to distinguish between thieves and saboteurs to prevent shooting thieves.

 Rainville enlisted Cpl.
 Ben Klick of the PPCLI to lie in a truckbed at night, awaiting potential "saboteurs" with a C3A1 rifle.
 From his position, he watched two Somalis, Ahmed Arush and Abdi Hunde Bei Sabrie, approach the food and water.
-Fifteen minutes after first noticing the pair, the thieves began to run from the base in fear they had been noticed; Rainville yelled at them to "stop", and called to Sgt.
+Fifteen minutes after first noticing the pair, Ahmed and Abdi began to run from the base in fear they had been noticed; Rainville yelled at them to "stop", and called to Sgt.
 Plante, Cpl.
 King and Cpl.
 Favasoli to "get them".
 Plante fired with his shotgun, while King fired with his C7; Plante's shot wounded Sabrie, who fell to the ground, while Arush kept running back towards the roadway.
 Cpl Leclerc and MCpl Countway both shot at him as he ran, while Cpl.
 Klick refrained, noting that the man presented no risk to Canadian forces.
 Arush fell to the ground, hit by one of the two men's shots.
 He struggled to stand up, but both men fired again, killing him.

 It was noted that Sabrie had been carrying a ceremonial dagger in his clothing.
 When the unit was ordered to bring the body of Arush to the same position as Sabrie, the soldiers radioed back that they could not move the body without it falling apart.
 So the body of Arush was loaded into a body bag and placed inside a Bison personnel carrier.
 There, medical technician MCpl Petersen re-opened the bag and took Polaroid photographs for an unknown reason, some suggest to document the shooting, others suggest as a "trophy".
 The photos showed gaping wounds in Arush's neck and the side of his face, with his skull twisted out of shape by the force of the gunblast.
 His intestines protruded from his stomach, and his right eye was missing.